tbonnair/academic-online-cv/content/publication/regularization-of-mixture-models-for-robust-principal-graph/index.md

 ---
-abstract: <p align="justify">A regularized version of Mixture Models is proposed to learn a principal graph from a distribution of D-dimensional data points.
+abstract: A regularized version of Mixture Models is proposed to learn a principal graph from a distribution of D-dimensional data points.
 In the particular case of manifold learning for ridge detection, we assume that the underlying manifold can be modeled as a graph structure acting like a